TeskaLabs/asab-iris/qa.md

 }
 ```

-## TSM004: Try to send an email with template as body and attachment.
+## TSM004: Try to send an email with template as body and attachment(Subject should be taken from md file).

 `PUT /send_mail`